TeamSPWK/spwk-agtech-task/documents/Task_Details.md

 <h2 align="center">Environment</h2>

+It's a multi-steps environment with `continuous actions`

 <h3>Allowed</h3>

 - You can wrap the given environment with your custom environment
-    - Given environment provides minimal information to solve the problem
-    - It has large range of observations and actions
-    - Depends on your method, these information may not sufficient to solve the problem
-    - You can create a wrapper environment to generate additional information
+    - Depends on your method, current MDP design may not sufficient to solve the problem.
+Given environment provides minimal information to solve the problem and It has large range of observations and actions.
+You can create a wrapper environment to generate additional information
     - If you are familiar with some libraries(like gym, etc.), you can use given environment as a library and create wrapper environment inherits framework you want to use
     - If you create a wrapper environment, you have to submit that as well